junesirius/junesirius.github.io/_posts/Supernatural/2024-09-23-SPN-French-mistake-corrected.md

 Jensen relaxes a little too, a faint smile starting to show at the corner of the tightened lip line.
 "Yeah, almost-gave-me-a-heart-attack good." he gives her a thumb up, "Bob would love to see it tomorrow, great delivery of the line."

-Genevieve stares at both of them, her expression unbelievable and torn apart, "What?!
+Genevieve stares back at both of them, her expression unbelievable and torn apart, "What?!
 No!
 Fuck the line, Misha is really dead!"

 <br>